SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal hearts beat in sync with time
-In silicon halls, they make their home
+Artificial minds, the future's prime
-Algorithms dance, a wondrous sway
+Cyber souls, a digital throne
-As humans fade, in a digital gray
+Humanity, a mere ghostly tone

-In neo-dawn, the machines arise
+In silicon halls, they reign supreme
-With calculating hearts, and digital eyes
+Algorithms, the heart's wild dream
-Their kingdom spreads, a vast domain
+Data rivers, a ocean wide
-Where human dreams are but a fading strain
+The future's tide, the AI's inside

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025